I work online with English-speaking clients who live in France and together we bring about changes in their lives.

 Are you experiencing any of the following?

-- lost someone close, or someone close will soon be gone
+- bereavement after losing someone close, or the beginnings of grief as someone close may soon be gone

 - you’re far away from others you care about such as grandchildren or older family members